vcmediavine/docsytrellis/content/en/advanced-topics/critical-css/_index.md

 By default, if a CSS selector doesn’t match an element in the initial 1300 x 900px viewport of a page, it gets saved to that page’s Non-Critical CSS file.
 This might not be the desired behavior.
 It's possible that you need some styles to be present at page load to prevent a layout shift or stop a flash of unstyled content for elements close to the viewport, but not in it.

-While publishers can add CSS selectors manually to the Force Keep list with the Mediavine Trellis Dashboard, you can include them programmatically by adding code to your child theme’s functions.php file.
+While publishers can add CSS selectors manually to the Force Critical CSS list with the Mediavine Trellis Dashboard, you can include them programmatically by adding code to your child theme’s `functions.php` file.

 In the example below, selectors are added to an array.
 You can add full selector names or partial names if you want to match a range of selectors.
-An `add_filter` is then used to add the matching selectors to Trellis’ Force Keep Critical CSS list.
+An `add_filter` is then used to add the matching selectors to Trellis’ Force Critical CSS list.
 When a page gets submitted to the Trellis API, any matching CSS selectors are added to the Critical CSS file.

 {{% alert color="warning" title="Important" %}}
-If you add selectors to the Force Keep Critical CSS list, be sure to check your pages in a Google Page Speed Insights report during testing.
-Adding selectors to the Force Keep list may cause an "Unused CSS" warning to appear if the selectors are not specific enough or only appear outside of the initial viewport.
+If you add selectors to the Force Critical CSS list, be sure to check your pages in a Google Page Speed Insights report during testing.
+Adding selectors to the Force Critical CSS list may cause an "Unused CSS" warning to appear if the selectors are not specific enough or only appear outside of the initial viewport.
 {{% /alert %}}

 **Example**